 Also, if you have a small stature, you may not be able to get a VAD due to the size of the device.

 Be sure to talk about these risks with your doctor before the surgery.

 Prior to Procedure

-If you need a VAD, it is because your heart is failing.
+If you need a VAD, it's because your heart's failing.
 Most likely, you will be on a list to receive a heart transplant.
 You may already be in the hospital.
-Your doctor will do many tests, including:
+You may also have:

 Description of the Procedure TOP

-This procedure involves open heart surgery.
-An incision will be made down the length of your breast bone.
-The breast bone will then be split and separated.
-You will be placed on a heart-lung machine.
-This machine will take the place of your heart and lungs during the surgery.
-The VAD will be placed into a pocket on the inside of the abdominal wall.
-Tubes will be sewn to your heart.
-Tubes may also be sewn to your aorta, depending on the type of device.
+This is an open heart surgery.
+A cut will be made down the length of the breastbone.
+The breastbone will then be split open.
+A machine will replace heart and lung function during the procedure.
+The VAD will be placed into a pocket on the inside of the belly wall.
+Tubes will be sewn to the heart.
+Tubes may also be sewn to the aorta.
+This will depend on the type of device needed.

 Immediately After Procedure TOP

-You will be in the intensive care unit (ICU) after the procedure.
+You will be in the intensive care unit (ICU).
 You will be connected to many tubes.
-The medical staff will monitor you.
+The healthcare staff will watch you.